-Zen and the Art of Nursing will be available for ordering in October.
-Visit us again soon, or subscribe to our notifications email and we can send you a reminder (we keep your email safe & private, and you can opt-out at any time).
+Zen and the Art of Nursing will be available for ordering in November.
+Subscribe to our email list and we will send you a reminder when it is published (we keep your email safe & private, and you can opt-out at any time).

 Many times nurses are listeners whose ears are fine-tuned to pick up on patients’ innermost thoughts.
 A nurse’s quiet presence creates a shared, safe space where humans can utter their most terrifying thoughts and most shamed actions without worry of being judged.
 From nurses, clients gain an acceptance that brings peacefulness that often cannot be explained with words, but is realized by the nurse and patient.